Materials and Equipment Illinois State Library

 In order to play talking books, the National Library Service (NLS) provides free audio book players to active patrons.
-Upon registration, a playback machine will be assigned to you from the Illinois Sub-machine Lending Agency.
-For more information, you may call them at 800−455−2665.
-It may take up to 7−10 days to receive your player.
+Upon registration, a playback machine will be sent to you from the Illinois State Library Talking Book and Braille Service.
+For more information, you may call them at 800–665–5576, ext.
+1. It may take up to 7−10 days to receive your player.

 Digital Talking Book Machine

 Digital books are distributed on flash memory cartridges about the size of a cassette tape that slots into the front of the player.
 Digital books from NLS are also available for download from Braille and Audio Reading Download (BARD).
 A digital talking book machine (DTBM) is required to play the flash memory cartridges, as well as audio downloads from BARD.